 When you want to get very seasonal, recipes like the butternut old-fashioned are unique, fun and a true cocktail adventure.
 Butternut, you ask?
 Yes, we are talking about the squash and we're even going to roast it.

 You will have to start this incredible cocktail a week ahead by infusing the squash then infusing it into a vivacious bourbon.
 The rest of the cocktail is rather simple, requiring maple syrup and bitters.
-Bring it to the Thanksgiving table and win over everyone.
+Bring it to the table over the holidays and win over everyone.

 The real flavor of fall?
 Pumpkin, of course!
 If you're into pumpkin-izing everything as the leaves begin to fall, you'll need a taste of the pumpkin old-fashioned.

 This recipe is incredibly easy and you only need to add a pumpkin puree to get the drink's signature flavor.
 Maple syrup and bourbon are back, and Grand Marnier adds a citrus twist.
 Don't forget the rosemary garnish because it infuses the drink as you sip.Continue to 9 of 9 below.

 After all that modern bar craftsmanship, we're going to finish this off with another old-school recipe.
 The whiskey smash is an often forgotten gem from the 1800s and it's a bit old-fashioned meets mint julep.
 You'll love it.